-To make sure that you see the absolute most fat loss possible, make sure that you're also taking in enough protein to maintain lean muscle mass.
+To make sure that you see the most fat loss possible, make sure that you're also taking in enough protein to maintain lean muscle mass.

 Many of the fat burners on the market will reduce your appetite.
 If they cause you to lower your calorie intake and you don't get sufficient protein, loss of muscle mass could begin to occur.

 Taking in as few calories as humanly possible might help you maximize your weight loss, but not all that weight will be body fat.
-To look ripped but still strong, you have to keep a high protein intake to spare those physique-forming muscles.
+To look ripped but still be strong, you have to keep a high protein intake to spare those physique-forming muscles.